naninanides/EKS-with-existing-VPC/README.md

 # EKS-with-existing-VPC

-Repository ini berisi konfigurasi Terraform untuk infrastructure as code.
+This repository contains Terraform configurations for infrastructure as code.

-Repository ini menggunakan provider: aws.
-Terdapat 7 jenis resource yang dikonfigurasi dalam infrastructure ini.
+This repository using provider: aws.
+There are 7 types of resources configured in this infrastructure.

 ## 📋 Prerequisites

-Sebelum menggunakan konfigurasi Terraform ini, pastikan Anda telah menginstall:
+You need to install Terraform and set up your AWS credentials before using this script.

 - [Terraform](https://www.terraform.io/downloads.html) (>= None)
 - Provider credentials untuk: aws